 “Improving daily work is even more important than doing daily work”

 - Attack the constraints.
-A constraint is typically one person who wears multiple “expert” hats and through which a disproportionate amount of work “has to” go through to get done correctly.
-There are 5 steps for attacking the constraints which is one of the primary ways to increase the flow of work:
+A constraint is typically one person who wears multiple “expert” hats and through which a disproportionate amount of work “has to” go through in order to get done correctly.
+There are 5 steps for attacking the constraints which is one of the main ways to increase the flow of work:

 - Identify the constraint (who are they?)